NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

     Notice that each calendar quarter was taken into account, even if it was not fully covered with records.
     This means some chunks contain fewer observations (usually the last and the first).
 See the first row above - Q3 is July-September, but the first record in the data is from the last day of August.
-The first chunk has ~1200 of observations while the 2nd
-    and 3rd contain above 3000.
+The first chunk has ~1200 of observations while the 2nd and 3rd contain above 3000.
+This can cause some chunks to be less relibaly estimated or calculated.

 Possible time offsets are listed in the table below: